-Consistent with the National Standards and other required provisions of the Magnuson Act and other applicable law, manage the northeast multispecies complex at sustainable levels.
-Create a management system so that fleet capacity will be commensurate with resource status so as to achieve goals of economic efficiency and biological conservation and that encourages diversity within the fishery.
-Maintain a directed commercial and recreational fishery for northeast multispecies.
-Minimize, to the extent practicable, adverse impacts on fishing communities and shoreside infrastructure.
-To promote stewardship within the fishery.
+- Goal 2: Create a management system so that fleet capacity will be commensurate with resource status so as to achieve goals of economic efficiency and biological conservation and that encourages diversity within the fishery. - Goal 3: Maintain a directed commercial and recreational fishery for northeast multispecies. - Goal 4: Minimize, to the extent practicable, adverse impacts on fishing communities and shoreside infrastructure. - Goal 6: To promote stewardship within the fishery.